Numerical Study of Flow Structure and Pedestrian Level Wind Comfort Inside Urban Street Canyons: CFD simulations: computational model and parameters for uniform and non-uniform street canyon study cases

 \subsection{Other parameters}

-The Pressure-Implicit with Splitting of Operators (PISO) algorithm scheme with skewness correction was used for the pressure-velocity coupling as it has a better performance for meshes containing cells with higher than average skewness \cite{irtaza2013comparison}; pressure interpolation was second-order.
-Second-order discretization schemes were used for both convective terms and viscous terms of the governing equations.
-The simulations were initialized by the values of the inlet boundary conditions.
-Surface monitor points inside the street canyon with $(X,Y,Z)$ coordinates $(22,8,40)$, $(26,12,30)$, $(30,7,20)$, $(34,5,70)$, and $(38,10,50)$ were used to measure convergence.
-These are the points used for $S/H\,=\,1$ and are changed accordingly with change in aspect ratio $S/H$.
-The simulations were terminated when all specified surface monitor points reached the criteria of a difference in value between two iterations of $0.0005$ for $20$ consecutive iterations.
-Incompressible flow with the air density $\rho \,=\,1.225\,kg/m^{3}$ was used in this study.
-The kinematic viscosity of the air considered in this study was $\mu \,=\,1.7894\times10^{-5}\,kg/m\,-\,s$.
+The Pressure-Implicit with Splitting of Operators (PISO) algorithm scheme with skewness correction was used for the pressure-velocity coupling; pressure interpolation was second-order.
+Second-order discretization schemes were used for both the convective terms and the viscous terms of the governing equations.
+The simulations were initialized with the values of the inlet boundary conditions.
+Surface monitor points inside the street canyon with $(X,Y,Z)$ coordinates $(22,8,40)$, $(26,12,30)$, $(30,7,20)$, $(34,5,70)$, and $(38,10,50)$ were used to measure convergence for the mean wind speed.
+(These are the points used for $S/H=1$ and $W/H=4$ and were changed accordingly with changes in $S/H$ and $W/H$.)
+The simulations were terminated when the residuals at all specified surface monitor points reached the convergence criterion of a difference in value between two iterations of $0.0005$ for $20$ consecutive iterations.